-That Cabinet recommend to Full Council to approve:
+That Council approve:

-- 1.1.
-That Cabinet approve the proposed Treasury Management Strategy for 2024/25 - 1.2.
-That Cabinet approve the proposed MRP Policy for 2024/25 as set out in Section 9 - 1.3.
-That Cabinet approve the proposed Borrowing Strategy as set out in Section 7 - 1.4.
-That Cabinet approve note the requirement within the Prudential Code 2021 for quarterly reporting on the Council's Treasury Management activities.
+- 1.1. the proposed Treasury Management Strategy for 2024/25 - 1.2. the proposed MRP Policy for 2024/25 as set out in Section 9 - 1.3. the proposed Borrowing Strategy as set out in Section 7

+That Council note:

+1.4. the requirement within the Prudential Code 2021 for quarterly reporting on the Council's Treasury Management activities.
 These reports will be presented quarterly during the year.